princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 1) Change 3D model location and scale.
 We change the model size in two places.
 When we load a 3D model, we normalize it by moving it to the origin and load with a specific scale.
 The code can be modified [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_4_loaddata.cpp#L337).
 Next, when we render the model, we may change the model location and rotation [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_6_render.cpp#L361).

 2) 3D model normal.
 For the bunny model, we use point normals.
-We emperically find tht it is better to use face normals for ShapeNet data set.
+We empirically find that it is better to use face normals for ShapeNet data set.
 You can change it [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_4_loaddata.cpp#L464).

 3) Confocal/Non-confocal renderings.
 Our rendering algorithm supports both confocal and non-confocal settings.
 One can change it [here](https://github.com/princeton-computational-imaging/NLOSFeatureEmbeddings/blob/6274ff26c31748c760414664c9f3655d7874de1a/cuda-render/render/src/display_6_render.cpp#L613), where conf=0 means non-confocal and conf=1 means confocal.